sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 - `replay`
 - `settings`

-Let me start with the ones, where I do not see a benefit in using them directly with `ansible-navigator`, but your milage my vary:
+Let me start with the ones, where I do not see a benefit in using them directly with `ansible-navigator`, but your mileage my vary:

 - `builder`: You could theoretically build EEs using `ansible-navigator builder`, but under the hood it basically calls `ansible-builder`, so I decided to stick to
   `ansible-builder` directly